MustBeArt/wallofbender/README.md

 ### Timestamp Limitation

 I failed to account for the fact that the Raspberry Pi Zero W does not include a realtime clock.
-Since the Wall did not have access the Internet (that's a feature when you're deployed at DEFCON in the Wireless Village!) it could not set its own clock by NTP, as a Linux host normally would.
+Since the Wall did not have access to the Internet -- that's a *feature* when you're deployed at DEFCON in the Wireless Village! -- it could not set its own clock by NTP, as a Linux host normally would.
 So, all the timestamps are wrong.